-Jeff Sessions primed to overhaul asylum law
+Trump admin drops asylum protections for domestic violence victims

 Pro-immigration advocates have criticized Sessions for taking the case and targeting protections for victims they say have already been settled as a matter of law.

-In his remarks, Sessions also touted recent efforts he's made to require judges to complete a certain number of cases per year -- an effort that has been opposed by the immigration judges union who argue it trades due process rights for unreasonable expectations of completions that could encourage or force judges to issue more deportation orders.
+Sessions also touted recent efforts he's made to require judges to complete a certain number of cases per year, an effort that has been opposed by the immigration judges union who argue it trades due process rights for unreasonable expectations of completions that could encourage or force judges to issue more deportation orders.

 He also repeatedly discussed what he considers abuse of the nation's immigration laws, which the judges he spoke to are sworn to uphold.
 He referred to the 2016 election results as a bellwether for the judges.